 But we still have time to change course.
 We can avoid more dire impacts of climate change by limiting warming to 1.5° C (2.7° F) according to a recent report by the United Nations.

-The world is already 1° C (1.8° F) hotter than it was between 1850 and 1900, the pre-industrial era.
-And while there’s no question that limiting warming to 1.5° C will be difficult, there’s also no question that we have the technology needed to do it—and that it’s worth it.
+The world is already 1.1° C (1.9° F) hotter than it was between 1850 and 1900, the pre-industrial era.
+And while there’s no question that limiting warming to 1.5° C will be difficult, there’s also no question that we have the technology needed to do it—and that every tenth of a degree matters.

 In 2015, 196 countries signed on to a single, sweeping plan that aims to keep global warming to well below 2° C (3.6° F)—or even 1.5° C. The unprecedented Paris Agreement builds on decades of gradual work by the international community to combat climate change and adapt to its impacts.
-World leaders must work together to eliminate the release of heat-trapping carbon by 2050—and, ideally, by 2040.
+World leaders must work together to eliminate the release of heat-trapping carbon by 2050.
 To do this, they will need to strengthen their commitments to cut emissions over time.

 But climate change is not a problem that governments can solve alone; we need collaboration across regional governments, businesses, and communities as well.
 We also need to help wildlife and people cope with a rapidly warming planet.